Gold Star Studios

-Gold Star Studios was an independent recording studio located in Los Angeles, California, United States.
-For more than thirty years, from 1950 to 1984, Gold Star was one of the most successful commercial recording studios in the world.
+Gold Star Studios was an independent recording studio located in Hollywood, California.
+In its entire history, Gold Star was one of the most successful commercial recording studios in the world.

-Founded by David S. Gold and Stan Ross and opened in October 1950, Gold Star Recording Studios was located at 6252 Santa Monica Boulevard near the corner of Vine Street in Hollywood, the studio name was a combination of the names of the two owners -- (Dave) GOLD and STA(n) R(oss).
+Founded by David S. Gold and Stan Ross and opened in October 1950, Gold Star Recording Studios was located at 6252 Santa Monica Boulevard near the corner of Vine Street in Hollywood, the studio name was a combination of the names of the two owners—(Dave) GOLD and STA(n) R(oss).
 The studio was renowned for its unique custom-designed recording equipment, which was designed and built by Gold, and for its echo chambers (also designed and built by Gold), which were utilised heavily by producers, most notably, Phil Spector.

 Many big bands and orchestras recorded at Gold Star.
 Band leader Phil Carreon and Vocalist Ray Vasquez recorded at the facility in the 1950s.

 Peak years

 In the mid-1950s, aspiring pop star and future record producer Phil Spector began hanging out at local studios, including Gold Star, hoping to learn about recording.
 He eventually gained the confidence of Gold Star's house producer-engineer Stan Ross, who took Spector under his wing and taught him the basics of record production.
 In the early 1960s, Spector used Gold Star as the venue for most of his "Wall of Sound" recordings.
 It was also used for many important recordings by the Beach Boys, including portions of their 1966 LP Pet Sounds, the international #1 hit "Good Vibrations", and recordings for the aborted Smile project.